-The ODC's primary reserves management goal is to achieve the objectives of the ODC's RMP to subsequently comply with the provisions of the RA, the ODC District Plan, the RMA and the ODC Bylaws.
+The ODC's primary reserves management goal is to achieve the objectives of the ODC's RMP to subsequently comply with the provisions of the Reserves Act 1977, the ODC District Plan, the Resource Management Act 1991 and the ODC Bylaws.

-- To ensure the management and future development of reserves takes account of and mitigates or remedies any adverse effects on the primary purpose of the reserve. - To ensure that any development on the reserve complies with all relevant statutory and legal requirements. - To ensure the management of the reserves is consistent with the classification and primary management objectives of the reserves.
+- (i) To ensure the management and future development of reserves takes account of and mitigates or remedies any adverse effects on the primary purpose of the reserve. - (ii) To ensure that any development on the reserve complies with all relevant statutory and legal requirements.

+(iii) To ensure the management of the reserves is consistent with the classification and primary management objectives of the reserves.